UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Comparing flat rate vs. fixed rate natural gas reveals that while flat rates lock in your final bill, fixed rates only lock in the price per unit of energy.

-What Are Flat Rate Natural Gas Plans?
+What Is a Flat Rate Natural Gas Plan?

 Illustration showing a consistent $75 monthly natural gas bill for a home, regardless of the month.